 How responsible is your college student?
-This is a huge thing to consider, if you know that your child may be irresponsible and make poor judgement while having access to a car at school, then you may want to restrict them bringing a car that first year so they can get accustomed to college life first.
+This is a huge thing to consider; if you know that your child may be irresponsible and make a poor judgment while having access to a car at school, then you may want to restrict them from bringing a car that first year so they can get accustomed to college life first.

 Does the college allow students bring their cars?
-Usually first year students are not allowed to have a car brought with them to college.
+Usually, first-year students are not allowed to have a vehicle brought with them to college.
 This would be a campus rule that has to be followed regardless of whether you want your child to have access to a car at school or not.
-Research the rules pertaining to whether first year college students can bring their car to school or not.
+Research the rules pertaining to whether first-year college students can bring their car to school or not.

 Do you have a student who’s headed off to college?
 Be there, no matter where they go.
 Read more stories from parents like me on betheremoments.com and join in the conversation by using the hashtag #BeThereMoments.